 Live Inventory Feeds

 The Internet connects local businesses to a global marketplace.
 This has an upside and downside.
 On one hand, it levels the playing field in a way that makes it easier for local retailers to reach consumers beyond their backyard.
 The downside is that you end up competing with big corporate brands, like Amazon, for consumer dollars.
 Large companies have the money to dominate market share both globally and locally.
 Fortunately, Google has made enhancements to its local inventory ads, which give local companies a leg up in the online marketing space.

 Live Inventory Ads are designed to help convert search queries into actual sales.
-Prior to this feature being added to the Google My Business dashboard, the Knowledge Panel posted business information and directions at the top of the search query results.
+Prior to this feature being added to the Google Business Profile dashboard, the Knowledge Panel posted business information and directions at the top of the search query results.
 While this gave firms greater visibility, it didn’t do much in terms of turning search users into customers.

 Over the course of 2018, Google tested and enhanced the Live Inventory Ads.
 What they discovered is that providing real-time information was a more effective way of converting search queries.
 The ads now allow you to promote your products to users via live feeds.
 This way prospects and consumers can see relevant details and pricing information about the products you have in stock.
 But Google didn’t stop there.
 They formed a strategic partnership with NearSt that has taken technology and e-commerce to a new level.

 NearSt is a startup company specializing in connecting live inventory technology to a retailer’s point-of-sale system.
 This increases user engagements while giving them access to the most up-to-date in-stock merchandise.
 Overall, users have relevant information at their fingertips that helps users make buying decisions.
 Additionally, local high street stores and independent retailers can compete more effectively with retail giants such as Amazon.
 The Live Inventory Feeds work especially well for selling household supplies and books.

 Social Icons Return to the Knowledge Panel